jesuslop/typora-to-obsidian/README.md

 ```
 that opens in Obsidian.

-Zoom is parsed and applied to actual size of the image from the image file.
+When present zoom is parsed and applied to actual size of the image from the image file.

 If you want your images centered, you can add the CSS snippet